Freddie Aguilar: Career

-Freddie Aguilar first began performing in public in 1973, when he auditioned and was hired to play folk songs at ₱500 per gig at the Hobbit House in Ermita, Manila.
+Aguilar first began performing in public in 1973, when he auditioned and was hired to play folk songs at ₱500 per gig at the Hobbit House in Ermita, Manila.

 International acclaim

-Aguilar's "Anak" not only broke the Philippine record charts in 1979, but it also hit the no. 1 spot in Japan and achieved considerable popularity in other countries as Angola, Japan, Malaysia, Hong Kong, and parts of Western Europe.
+Aguilar's "Anak" not only broke the Philippine record charts in 1979, but it also hit the no. 1 spot in Japan and achieved considerable popularity in other countries as Angola, Malaysia, Hong Kong, and parts of Western Europe.
 The song has become so famous that, by some counts, it has been recorded in as many as a hundred versions in 23 languages throughout the world.
 Billboard reported that the song was the number two world hit of the 1980s.
-As of 2006, it was unsurpassed as the highest-selling record of Philippine music history.
+According to Billboard, Aguilar was the second best-selling recording artist of 1981 in Europe.
+As of 2006, it was unsurpassed as the highest-selling record in Philippine music history.